 The current policy is to have an appropriate mix of executive and independent directorsto maintain the independence of the Board and separate its functions of governance andmanagement.
-As on March 31 2016 the Board consists of six members three of whom areindependent directors.
+As on March 31 2021 the Board consists of seven members three of whom areindependent directors.
 The Board periodically evaluates the need for change in itscomposition and size.

 (a) TERMS OF REFERENCE :